 Look above the first-floor shops at the intricately carved decorations and European-inspired balconies and street lamps.

-Another of my favorite streets is the colorful Avenida 6 Ote (Google Maps), also known as Calle la Dulce (the Street of Sweets).
+Another of my favorite streets is the colorful Avenida 6 Ote, also known as Calle la Dulce (the Street of Sweets).

-Calle 6 Norte (Google Maps) has some interesting architecture as well as a lot of shops selling Talavera pottery.
+Calle 6 Norte has interesting architecture and a lot of cool shops selling Talavera pottery.

 There are 2 parts to Alley of the Frogs: one lined with vibrantly colorful buildings (above) and the other a pedestrian-only section (below).